jeongin-moon/MoonPower/README.md

 Estimate deconvolved power spectrum multipoles (P0, P2, P4) from discrete tracer and random catalogs on a periodic FFT grid.
-This package generalizes the analysis scripts used for HETDEX OII V-lim power spectrum calculation.
+This package generalizes the analysis scripts used for HETDEX OII volume-limited sample power spectrum calculation.

 ## Features